ministryofjustice/hmpps-renovate-config/README.md

 ## Renovate Config

 Renovate has a lot of [Configuration Options](https://docs.renovatebot.com/configuration-options/) and the configuration in this project is relatively light touch to allow teams to setup what works for them.

 ### Overriding

 You can override any of the configuration defined in `base.json` or the other presets by setting them in your repositories `renovate.json`

-To help team see what configuration Renovate is using we have set `"printConfig": true` which logs the full resolved config each of the [GitHub App run logs](https://app.renovatebot.com/dashboard#github/ministryofjustice)
+To help teams see what configuration Renovate is using we have set `"printConfig": true` in `base.json` which logs the full resolved config each of the [GitHub App run logs](https://app.renovatebot.com/dashboard#github/ministryofjustice)

 ### Grouping by release type, per package manager